lgiraudo/Bearing-Fault-Diagnosis/README.md

 https://lgiraudo.github.io/Bearing-Fault-Diagnosis/

+you can work on the files directly from there

 if instead you want to work on another editor you should download the files in the content directory

 All things relevant to the lesson and exercise are inside said folder